 6. Don’t hit snooze

 Honestly, whoever created the snooze button must’ve been a mischievous person.
 Why else set an alarm for a certain time if the intention wasn’t to be up specifically then?
 And trust me, I know what it’s like to have to set multiple alarms 5 minutes apart to ensure you don’t oversleep—I used to be one of those people trying to be functional at 4:30am… and while I still have to be up at the same time now, allowing my body to wake up in its lightest state has kept me from getting pissed off and slamming that dangerous snooze button.
 (You can still use a formal alarm as a “late backup” if you’re not completely sold on this idea yet) A study from Harvard Medical School wrote an article over blue light and melatonin production.
 They found that “while light of any kind can suppress the secretion of melatonin, blue light at night does so more powerfully”.
-In addition to the earlier tip about getting adequate light in the morning, on the flip side is going back to sleep and how you will continue to produce melatonin.
+In addition to the earlier tip about getting adequate light during your morning routine, on the flip side is going back to sleep and how you will continue to produce melatonin.

 7. Wait to consume caffeine